fwilleke80/Python-Tests/README.md

 * `python test.py --waves --wavesparams 20.0 15.0 0.5 20.0`

- Draws some beautiful folded waveforms with custom parameters
+ Draws waveforms with custom parameters

 * `python test.py --xor "This is just some text" "Passphrase1234"`